 Refer to adult dosing.

-Metered-dose inhaler: Prior to initial use, prime inhaler by releasing two test sprays into the air; inhaler does not require shaking.
+Metered-dose inhaler: Prior to initial use, prime inhaler by releasing 2 test sprays into the air; inhaler does not require shaking.
 If the inhaler has not been used for >3 days, reprime.
 Wash mouthpiece once a week for 30 seconds in warm water only and let air dry.
 Discard inhaler once dose indicator displays “0.”

 Acetylcholinesterase Inhibitors: May diminish the therapeutic effect of Anticholinergic Agents.
 Anticholinergic Agents may diminish the therapeutic effect of Acetylcholinesterase Inhibitors.
 Monitor therapy